oddcamp/frontend-manual/README.md

 ```
 Smart Outline hides the outline when interacting with a mouse and brings it back when interacting with a keyboard.

-In some cases it's really meaningful to reveal the outline for mouse users as well.
+In some cases, it's really meaningful to reveal the outline for mouse users as well.
 For example, let's say there is a confirm-type modal that pops up with two buttons ("Delete" and "Cancel").
 Adding the focus on the primary action button and revealing the outline would tell the user they can also press "Enter" button to delete an item, e.g.:

 ```js
 confirmModal.on('show', (confirmBtn, cancelBtn) => {